 - Keep a journal of your teaching practice.
 This must have at least one entry a fortnight.
 The entry should comment on what teaching sessions have been carried out, how they were planned, what went well and what went less well, and how you might change what you did in a future session.
 You may keep the journal on paper but you are encouraged to keep your journal electronically. - Interview three students from different groups about their experiences of learning and learning strategies they have developed.
 Questions for the interview will be suggested during the teaching days. - Complete Teacher Beliefs Inventory.
-Find two colleagues willing also to complete it & one by yourself. - Observe three lectures of different colleagues, guided by an observation proforma provided and discussed during the teaching days. - Have two lectures observed by designated mentor or approved other observer, followed by a discussion/dialogue with that observer. - Complete a self-assessment proforma provided and discussed in the teaching days for three group sessions. - Design a set of 10 MCQs for formative feedback, using technology if possible - Take part in at least one other type of assessment activity eg giving essay feedback, assessing an OSCE station etc. - List assessment methods currently used on course/programme on which most of your teaching takes place; analyze strengths and weaknesses; identify possible alternative methods - Use at least two evaluation methods i.e. ways to gain feedback on your own teaching - Choose and implement one strategy in your teaching that you have not previously used - Find and summarise IN YOUR OWN WORDS at least one article relevant to the strategy you have chosen from the literature on medical education
+Find two colleagues willing also to complete it & one by yourself. - Observe three lectures of different colleagues, guided by an observation proforma provided and discussed during the teaching days. - Have two lectures observed by designated mentor or approved other observer, followed by a discussion/dialogue with that observer. - Complete a self-assessment proforma provided and discussed in the teaching days for three group sessions. - Design a set of 10 MCQs for formative feedback, using technology if possible - Take part in at least one other type of assessment activity e.g. giving essay feedback, assessing an OSCE station etc. - List assessment methods currently used on course/programme on which most of your teaching takes place; analyze strengths and weaknesses; identify possible alternative methods - Use at least two evaluation methods i.e. ways to gain feedback on your own teaching - Choose and implement an innovative strategy in your teaching that you have not previously used, and provide evidence to support practical application of your strategy